Comment on page

 This is an isolated, air-gapped environment, with Connect and Artifactory for setups that require separation from the outside world.

 The JFrog Connect console is a web UI that enables you full visibility and control of your devices.
 Using the console you can register devices, manage your fleet, check device status and details, create and deploy OTA updates, open a remote access session with an individual device, and take advantage of the full feature set described in the JFrog Connect Overview.

 JFrog Connect provides a REST API enabling programmatic access and control, which is ideal for managing large fleets of devices.
 The REST API enables you to embed the JFrog Connect functionality into your CI/CD pipeline and deploy OTA updates as part of new application releases.
 You can also use the REST API to create a custom dashboard or integrate JFrog Connect information with an existing dashboard.

-The JFrog Connect team takes the privacy, security, and integrity of your data seriously.
-We adhere to industry standards and comply with relevant security and safety regulations to ensure the security of your data.
-We are also dedicated to enabling you to comply with your own internal security policies.
+JFrog Connect adheres to industry standards and complies with relevant security and safety regulations to ensure the security of your data.
+Connect is also dedicated to enabling you to comply with your own internal security policies.

 You can use JFrog Connect standalone to manage your IoT devices at scale, or as part of the JFrog Software Supply Chain Platform to get the full power of the JFrog platform.
 JFrog Connect is fully integrated with the rest of the JFrog supply chain platform, empowering developers to automate DevSecOps activities with best practices and continuous governance from developer to device.